koscew/koscew.github.io/_posts/2021-08-06-Exploring_bootcamps.md

         * 36~60 months of payment period

 ## Income Sharing Agreements(ISA)
 I found less and less bootcamps offered ISA.
-At first, I was looking for a full-time, live and online program with ISA so I wouldn't have too much financial burden, and I found Galvanize and General Assembly.
-Galvanize was my first choice since they had a higher ISA threshold at 60K and lowest times of payments cap.
+At first, I was looking for a full-time, live and online program with ISA so I wouldn't have too much financial burden.
+I found Galvanize as my first choice since they had a higher ISA threshold at 60K and lowest times of payments cap.
 I learned a lot from their free detailed prep-work materials.
 The wage is increasing fast now.
 The basic wage the market offers in my area is almost $20 per hour.
 Signing an ISA with a $40K threshold will only increase my financial burden.
 Unfortunately, Galvanize terminated their Data Science programs in July right before the cohort I planned to join.
 So I started to search for some self-funding bootcamps.

 ## Admission Processes
 TBC